Welcome to the My Reason® Research Program

 How It Works

-If you are a Fresenius Kidney Care (FKC) patient, a study team member will collect leftover blood from your routine lab blood draw.
-There is no need for you to take any action to provide a sample after consenting to the study.
-If you are not an FKC patient, we welcome your participation, but will not be collecting your sample at this time.
-We look forward to providing you with information on your sample collection soon.
-View More
+If you are a Fresenius Kidney Care (FKC) patient, leftover blood will be collected from your routine lab blood draw.
+There is no need for you to take any action to provide a sample after enrolling in the My Reason program.

 Frequently Asked Questions